-Split This Rock programs include readings, workshops, and panel discussions; youth programs that reach every ward in the city; collaborative programs that bring poetry of provocation and witness to new audiences; contests and publication projects; and campaigns to integrate poetry into movements for social change.
+Split This Rock programs integrate poetry into public life and supports poets of all ages who write and perform this essential work.
+Its programs include readings, workshops, and panel discussions; youth programs that reach every ward in the city; collaborative programs that bring poetry of provocation and witness to new audiences; contests and publication projects; and campaigns to integrate poetry into movements for social change.
 Our cornerstone program, Split This Rock Poetry Festival: Poems of Provocation & Witness, is a unique biennial four-day event.

 Split This Rock Poetry Festival: Poems of Provocation & Witness: Every two years poets, activists, and dreamers gather in our nation’s capital for four days of readings, workshops, discussions, youth voices & activism.
 Next festival: April 14-17, 2016.
 Join us!
 Watch for details here.

 The monthly Sunday Kind of Love poetry series takes place at the 14th & V Streets location of Busboys and Poets the third Sunday of the month, 5-7 pm, co-sponsored by Busboys and Poets.
 The series presents a diverse line-up of prominent local and national poets to a lively and engaged audience.
 Only $5.

 Split This Rock also offers frequent poetry workshops, attended by a wide diversity of practicing writers, from beginners to well established poets.
 Past workshop leaders include: John Murillo, Rachel Eliza Griffiths, Brenda Hillman, Gayle Danley, Jericho Brown, and Eduardo C. Corral, among others.